AutoICD API

 Frequently Asked Questions

-ICD-10-CM code I66 represents "Occlusion and stenosis of cerebral arteries, not resulting in cerebral infarction".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code I66 represents “Occlusion and stenosis of cerebral arteries, not resulting in cerebral infarction”.
+It is classified under Chapter 9: Diseases of the Circulatory System and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is I66 a billable code?